fylgja/fylgja-sass/README.md

 Adds more SCSS super powers functions.

-This repo will add more functions that add options not found in the core sass project.
+This repo will add more functions that adds options not found in the core sass project.

 - [Installation](#installation)